farimaz/Breast-cancer-data/README.md

 # Breast-cancer-data
-use variuos machin learning algoritm for Breast cancer data by using sklearn
+use variuos machin learning algoritms for Breast cancer data by using sklearn